 - thinking, planning and acting for greatness.

-It follows that my private companies (Isambard Ltd and Isambard Investments Ltd) are named after Isambard Kingdom Brunel.
-I have a small, but growing, collection of Brunel books, pictures, DVDs and souvenirs.
+It follows that my private companies (Isambard Ltd and my old venture investment company Isambard Investments Ltd) were named after Isambard Kingdom Brunel.
+I have a small, but growing, collection of Brunel-related books, pictures, DVDs and souvenirs.
 My car number plate is ISAMBD (which has most personalised-plate translators completely stumped).
 And I have a life-size banner image of the great little man hanging on my study wall.
 Top hat, 3-piece suit, cigar, and muddy boots - what an icon!